ecotterr/Python-with-InterSystems-IRIS-2022/README.md

 Now you can use the command line in the container and use ```irissession IRIS``` to access the IRIS terminal, and run ObjectScript commands.

-To view the Management Portal, go to http://localhost:52775/csp/sys/UtilHome.csp
+To view the Management Portal, go to http://localhost:52775/csp/sys/UtilHome.csp and login with username: _System, password: SYS

 # 3. Exploring this demo:
 The *src > Python* directory contains the .py scripts used for the various examples.